Length over all:

 The plans include 11 sheets of drawings, including scale construction drawings, full size details, and sail and spar plans.
 A large sheet of full size patterns shows the stem, transom, station molds, centerboard and centerboard trunk, rudder, and tiller.
 This is printed on CAD film, which avoids the inaccuracies that can result when paper patterns move with changes in humidity.
 It is also very robust, and stands up much better than paper to workshop use.
 A 77 page illustrated building manual takes you step by step through the building process.
 Three different sailing rigs are shown, with a daggerboard or a centerboard as options.
 The building manual includes a materials list, and sections on sharpening your tools, maintenance of the completed boat, and other matters.

 This includes covers all three Penobscot designs, 13, 14 and 17.
-There are 24" x 36" blueline drawings for each design, showing the lines of the boat, construction sections, interior layout, and sail plans, and a booklet containing detailed descriptions of the boats, their development and construction, and numerous photographs and drawings. $15.00 + P&H: ($2.50 USA, $20.00 Canada, $24.00 all other countries.)
+There are 24" x 36" blueline drawings for each design, showing the lines of the boat, construction sections, interior layout, and sail plans, and a booklet containing detailed descriptions of the boats, their development and construction, and numerous photographs and drawings. $15.00 + P&H. Shipping Costs are given on the Order Form

 This includes the stem, beveled and marked for setting up, station molds, transom, and laminated stem facing - the parts that determine the shape of the boat.
 They are shipped ready for setting up on the strongback (not included).
 The kit also includes the plans and the DVD for the Maine Peapod. $500.00, including plans and DVD.
 Please call for shipping and handling.